Temple of the Tooth: Audience hall

 The audience hall or magul maduwa is where the Kandyan kings held their court.
 It was completed during the reign of Sri Vikrama Rajasinha.
 The carvings of the wooden pillars which support the wooden roof are an example of wood carving of the Kandyan period.
 Sri Rajadhi Rajasinha of Kandy built it in 1783.
-The hall was renovated for the reception of arrival of Albert Edward, Prince of Wales in 1872.
+The hall was renovated for the reception of the arrival of Albert Edward, Prince of Wales in 1872.
 Originally the hall was 58x35.6 ft; after renovation, its length was extended by an additional 31.6 ft.
-Other nearby buildings to the halls believed to be demolished during the British rule.
+Other nearby buildings to the halls are believed to have been demolished during the British rule.
 The audience hall was the venue where the Kandyan Convention was drawn up, it was where the convention was read out to the people and where the conference, about the convention, was held on 2 March 1815.
 That space was later used to erect the Kandy Kachcheri and Kandy Supreme Court.
-Today it is used for state ceremonies and conserved under the department of archaeology.
+Today it is used for state ceremonies and conserved under the Department of Archaeology.

 Mahamaluwa

 Mahamaluwa is public who came to see the annual Esala perahera.
 Today it contains a statue of Madduma Bandara.
 The memorial which contains the skull of Keppetipola Disawe is another attraction.
-The statue of Princess Hemamali and Prince Dantha are also located here.
+The statues of Princess Hemamali and Prince Dantha are also located here.